Tax Tips for Avoiding E-file Rejections

 Filing status problems

 Certain tax return filing statuses require additional information on the return other than just marking the appropriate status box.
-If filing as head of household, for example, one of the eligibility requirements is that you claim at least one dependent on your return.
+If filing as Head of Household, for example, one of the eligibility requirements is that you claim at least one dependent on your return.
 Thus, if you forget to list your dependent or report your dependent's name or SSN incorrectly, the e-filing system will catch this error and reject your e-file submission.
 Again, the only way to avoid this type of rejection is to review your return for accuracy and completeness prior to filing.
 Similarly, if you choose to file a joint return but fail to report information for your spouse, an e-file rejection awaits you.

 Income doesn't reconcile